raishikoh/BrainStation-CapstoneProject/README.md

-# BrainStation-Capstone Project (Ali Sehpar Shikoh)
+# BrainStation-Capstone Project - Investigation of Various Factors Influencing the Crop Yield Globally
-## Investigation of Various Factors Influencing the Crop Yield Globally
+**By Ali Sehpar Shikoh**

 This was my capstone project that was submitted for BrainStation's Data Science Diploma.